toniebox-reverse-engineering/pico_i2c_slave-toniebox/README.md

 ## Known side effects
 As I cannot cut the power of the pico, it need around 1mA when the box is off.
 When the box is running 30-50mAs extra.

+## Known problems
+If you are using a stock toniebox with the original bootloader and firmware, the box will wakeup with red blinking.
+The problem is, that the box checks the emulated MMA faster than the pico is read.
+As a workaround you should use the [Hackiebox NG Custom Bootloader](https://github.com/toniebox-reverse-engineering/hackiebox_cfw_ng).
+This way the box needs longer to boot and everything will be working as expected.

 ## Cut the VDD of the MMA8452Q
 Please cut the VDD of the MMA8452Q (blue) marked with the red line.
 Just use a sharp knife and do the cut as the line suggest.
 Afterwards check if the vias above the line and the capacitor below are not connected anymore.